 In this step, the Resilience Maturity Model (RMM) and the City Resilience Dynamics Tool (CRD) should be applied.

-Municipal staff working within the resilience office, should regularly consult the Resilience Maturity Model (RMM) to monitor and evaluate the implementation of activities towards increasing resilience maturity.

-For more information about the RMM, please check: www.smr-project.eu/tools/maturity-model-guide impact in building local resilience.
+Municipal staff working within the resilience office, should regularly consult the Resilience Maturity Model (RMM) to monitor and evaluate the impact in building local resilience.
 The CRD supports city disaster managers to diagnose, explore and learn about the resilience-building process.
 The CRD also helps cities to understand the precedence relationship of the policies included in the RMM and it provides a learning environment to better understand how the RMM works, and how the RMM should be implemented.
 Users begin by calibrating the model, determining the values of the most important parameters of the model.
 The CRD then runs simulations of the effects of implementing certain policies over a realistic timeframe (yearly to a total of 40 years).
-When users implement the policies in the appropriate, wise and effective order, they achieve effective results and their resilience level increases towards100% in each of the resilience dimensions, by helping city disaster managers to explore and learn about the resilience-building process.
+When users implement the policies in the appropriate, wise and effective order, they achieve effective results and their resilience level increases towards 100% in each of the resilience dimensions, by helping city disaster managers to explore and learn about the resilience-building process.
 The CRD encapsulates the most important aspects of the RMM and helps to encompass the RMM in a training environment for the cities to learn about the path towards improving resilience.
 The tool allows the user to try different policy options, identifying the implications of each of them in the resilience improvement process.
 The tool can also be used as an instrument for debate, to solve conflicts and disagreements regarding the potential influence and impacts of the implementation of policies at city level.